Just in for review is the MSI Modern MD272QP. This is a 27-inch WQHD 75 Hz IPS monitor retailing for about ₱16,750 PHP locally.

 The MSI Modern MD272QP comes with a total input lag of 9 ms on average.
 Certainly not the best we’ve seen but it is good enough for its intended use.

-KVM functionality is the MSI Modern MD272QP’s main feature.
-It doesn’t work like the usual KVM switch though since you are only going to get the functionality via to the monitor’s USB Type-C when it is connected to a compatible device.
-For it work, you also need to install the MSI Productivity Intelligence app.
-Learn more from MSI’s own video below.
+KVM functionality is one of the MSI Modern MD272QP’s main selling point.
+It doesn’t work like the usual KVM switch though since you are required to use the USB Type-C for it to work.
+That said, you also need a compatible device for the said interface.
+You also need to install the MSI Productivity Intelligence app.

-The monitor also comes with an onboard stereo speaker yet I just find it okay.
+The monitor also comes with an onboard stereo speaker yet I just find it decent.
 I didn’t even bother measuring its frequency response and maximum SPL.
-Maybe I will when manufacturers decided to step it up.
-It is decent enough for casual media consumption though.
+Maybe I will in the future when manufacturers decided to step up in this space.

 Its one of those psychological aspects of owning something that is technically not that impressive (it has an impressive color coverage and accuracy, mind you) yet has been elevated further by its physical appearance.
 Like a functional decoration – but we know it is more than that.
 For the record, I do not own this – it is a sample.
 I hope I get that straight.